goldn light shines on a long, winding road.

 Limits on Attorney Fees

 There are legal limits on attorney fees in L&I cases.
-Attorney fees either before L&I or at the Board of Industrial Insurance Appeals are limited in three ways: by statute, by reasonableness, and by best practices.
+Attorney fees, whether before L&I or at the Board of Industrial Insurance Appeals, are limited in three ways: by statute, by reasonableness, and by best practices.

-- Statutory attorney fees: By statute, L&I attorney fees are limited to 30% of the increase in award secured by attorney services.
+• Statutory attorney fees: By statute, L&I attorney fees are limited to 30% of the increase in the award secured by attorney services.

-- Best Practices: Attorneys informally set additional limits on their own fees based on what they believe is fair.
-For example, for time loss benefits secured by attorney services, 30% of past due time loss and 15% of ongoing time loss are considered fair by most attorneys.
+• Best Practices: Attorneys informally set additional limits on their fees based on what they believe is fair.
+For example, for time-loss benefits secured by attorney services, 30% of past-due time loss and 15% of ongoing time loss are considered fair by most attorneys.
 However, 30% of ongoing time loss is probably not fair in most cases.
-Have a discussion with your attorney.
-If your current attorney or the attorney you are thinking of hiring charges you too much, say something.
+Discuss this with your attorney.
+If your current attorney or the attorney you are considering hiring charges you too much, say so!

 Case Costs

 Case costs are different from attorney fees.
-Case costs are expenses incurred in the handling of your case.
-For example, an injury case needs medical records.
-Your attorney will order your medical records, review the records, and use the information in the records as part of your case: the attorney should not charge for this.
+Case costs are expenses incurred in handling your case.
+For example, an injury case requires medical records.
+Your attorney will order your medical records, review them, and use the information as part of your case.
+The attorney should not charge for this.
 The doctor, however, charges for a copy of the records, which is a case cost.
-The client is responsible for eventually paying this case cost.
+The client is responsible for paying this case cost.

 If you hire a lawyer, the fee agreement presented to you will provide the specifics about attorney fees and case costs.
 Read it with care and ask questions.